 TACSI is reimagining child protection possibilities to foster thriving children and families

-Today, 1 in 4 children are notified to child protection services before the age of 15, and currently 43,000 children have been removed and do not live with their birth parents (1 in every 125 kids).
+Today, 1 in 4 children are notified to child protection services before the age of 15, and currently, 43,000 children have been removed and do not live with their birth parents (1 in every 125 kids).
 Aboriginal children are increasingly overrepresented in the child protection system, where currently 1 in 19 of all Aboriginal and Torres Strait Islander children are in out-of-home-care.
 These are clear indicators that the system is not working as well as it should.

 Our aspiration is bold: we believe that all children deserve to live a great life and, whenever possible, a life with their family.
 We’re exploring how we can collectively and inclusively build a system that works for children and families, a system that also works for front line staff and policy-makers.